 The Board is responsible for oversight of the various risks facing the Company.
 In this regard, the Board seeks to understand and oversee the most critical risks relating to our business, allocate responsibilities for the oversight of risks among the full Board and its committees, including its Audit, Nominating/Corporate Governance, and Compensation Committees, and see that management has in place effective systems and processes for managing risks facing us.
 Overseeing risk is an ongoing process and risk is inherently tied to our strategy and to strategic decisions.
 Accordingly, the Board considers risk throughout the year and with respect to specific proposed actions.
 While the Board is responsible for oversight and direction, management is charged with identifying risk and establishing appropriate internal processes and an effective internal control environment to identify and manage risks and to communicate information about risk to the Board.
 Committees of the Board also play an important role in risk oversight, including the Audit Committee, which oversees our processes for assessing risks and the effectiveness of our internal controls.
 In fulfilling its duties, the Audit Committee considers information from our independent registered public accounting firm, Deloitte & Touche LLP, and our internal auditors.
-Additionally, the Compensation Supports the Company's goals and strategic objectives without creating risks that may have a material adverse effect on the Company.
-See "Executive Officer and Director Compensation-Compensation Policies and Practices and Risk Management' for further information about our risk management policies.
+Additionally, the Compensation Committee periodically reviews the Company's compensation policies and profile with management to ensure that compensation supports the Company's goals and strategic objectives without creating risks that may have a material adverse effect on the Company.
+See "Executive Officer and Director Compensation-Compensation Policies and Practices and Risk Management" for further information about our risk management policies.